 The DSL and DDSL job role have been added to each staff member's job description.
-The Trust Board/Local Community Governing Bodies have shared the content of "Keeping Children Safe in Education" (2022) with Designated Safeguarding Leads/Deputy Designated Safeguarding Leads and are confident the individuals have the knowledge, understanding to carry out their roles appropriately.
-The DSL training is compliant with the Local Safeguarding Children's Board requirement.
+The Trust Board/Local Community Governing Bodies have shared the content of "Keeping Children Safe in Education" (2023) with Designated Safeguarding Leads/Deputy Designated Safeguarding Leads and are confident the individuals have the knowledge, understanding to carry out their roles

-The Trust Board/Local Community Governing Bodies ensures that the DSLs understand their responsibility in leading safeguarding and child protection across the academy school.
+The Trust Board/Local Community Governing Bodies ensures that the DSLs understand their responsibility in leading safeguarding and child protection across the academy school which includes the responsibility for understanding the filtering and monitoring systems and processes in school.
 This individual has the appropriate status, authority, funding, resources, training, and support to provide advice and guidance to all staff members within the school on child welfare and child protection.
 The DSLs/Deputy DSLs receive appropriate and regular supervision from the Senior Leadership Team or external services.